British Tag Team Championship (RevPro): Title history

 (Ashe and Kris Linell).
-The team of Aussie Open, The Kartel, The Leaders of the New School and The Thrillers have the most reigns as a team at two, while individually, Joel Redman and Sha Samuels have the most with four.
+The teams of Aussie Open, The Kartel, The Leaders of the New School, Sunshine Machine and The Thrillers have the most reigns as a team at two, while individually, Joel Redman and Sha Samuels have the most with four.
 The team with the longest reign is The Leaders of the New School (Marty Scurll and Zack Sabre Jr.), who held the title for 630 days, while the shortest reign belongs to The Inner City Machine Guns (Rich Swann and Ricochet), who held the title for 1 days.

-The current champions are Greedy Souls (Brendan White and Danny Jones), who are in their first reign, both as a team and individually.
-They defeated Sunshine Machine (Chuck Mambo and TK Cooper) on Live In London on 23 October 2022, in London, England.
+The current champions are Young Guns (Ethan Allen and Luke Jacobs), who are in their first reign as a team and individually.
+They won the titles by defeating Connor Mills and Jay Joshua at RevPro Epic Encounter 2025 on 16 March 2025 in Wolverhampton, England.